veeral-patel/true-positive/docs/integrations/create_cases_from_email.md

 The way it works is that you generate an random inbound email address, ending in `inbound-cases@truepositive.app`, in the web console.
 Whenever you send an email to this inbound address, we create a case in your True Positive tenant and attach the original email.

+Then you can create a forwarding rule to forward emails from phishing@company.com to your generated inbound address.

 ## Set up

 ### Generate an inbound address